ChainAgnostic/multidid/README.md

 ## Method multicodes

 By default any DID method can be represented using the `0x00` code as the `method-multicodec`.
-Any DID method can add an additional, more optimized, representation by submitting a specification to the `methods` folder in this repo, claiming a prefix in the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv), and adding it to the method table below.
+Any DID method can add an additional, more optimized, representation by submitting a specification to the `methods` folder in this repository, claiming a prefix in the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv), and adding it to the method table below.

 ### Method specific identifier length

 The main constraint of all specific `method-multicodec`'s is that given a code, the length of the method specific identifier, the `method-bytes`, MUST be known.
 Otherwise it would be impossible to know when to start parsing the `url-bytes`.

-### Regsitered method multicodes
+### Registered method multicodes

 | Code                                                   | Method                          |
 | ------------------------------------------------------ | ------------------------------- |